 I am a cultural historian who specializes in U.S. racial formation from the nineteenth century to the present.
 A graduate of Yale's doctoral program in American Studies and an elected member of the American Antiquarian Society, I am the Dillon Professor of American History and Professor of African and African American Studies and of Studies of Women, Gender, and Sexuality at Harvard University.
 Currently the Chair of Harvard's doctoral Program in American Studies, I am also a faculty member in the undergraduate program in Theater, Dance, and Media.
 From 2018 through 2023, I hold a Harvard College Professorship, which recognizes “particularly distinguished contributions to undergraduate teaching and to creating a positive influence in the culture of teaching in the Faculty of Arts and Sciences.”
 In 2021, I received the Everett Mendelsohn Excellence in Mentoring Award, an honor conferred by the Graduate Student Council at Harvard University.
-With support from the National Endowment for the Humanities, I am currently completing a book, The Trials of William Freeman: A Story of Murder, Race, and America's First Industrial Prison (under contract, University of Chicago Press).
+With support from the National Endowment for the Humanities, I am currently completing a book, Freeman: The Black Youth Who Challenged America's First Industrial Prison (under contract, University of Chicago Press).

 My most recent book, Racial Innocence: Performing American Childhood from Slavery to Civil Rights, won five awards: the Outstanding Book Award from the Association for Theatre in Higher Education (co-winner), the Grace Abbott Best Book Award from the Society for the History of Children and Youth, the Book Award from the Children's Literature Association, the Lois P. Rudnick Book Prize from the New England American Studies Association, and the IRSCL Award from the International Research Society for Children's Literature.
 Racial Innocence was also a runner-up for the American Studies Association's John Hope Franklin Publication Prize and received an Honorable Mention for the Book Award from the Society for the Study of American Women Writers.
 My other books include the anthology Cast Out: Queer Lives in Theater (University of Michigan Press) and a Jewish feminist children's book titled Terrible, Terrible!
 With Stephanie Batiste and Brian Herrera, I edit the book series Performance and American Cultures for New York University Press.